 Figure 1: Continuous Integration Process

-Integrating code frequently and running builds every time catches defects sooner rather than later.
-If something goes wrong earlier in the process, a rollback generally only involves a few hundred lines as opposed to a whole lot more restructuring.
+Integrating code frequently and running builds every time catches defects sooner, rather than later.
+If something goes wrong earlier in the process, a rollback generally only involves a few hundred lines as opposed to a whole restructuring.

-When each of the integrations is successfully built, unit tested and code-quality checked, the work goes into the next stage in the delivery pipeline called as continuous testing.
+When each of the integrations is successfully built, unit tested, and code-quality checked, the work goes into the next stage in the delivery pipeline called continuous testing.

-Before I jump into Continuous Testing, let us touch base on what testing is, and how and when it plays a crucial role.
+Before I jump into Continuous Testing, let's touch base on what testing is, along with how and when it plays a crucial role.

 Testing is a process where you validate the developed product against functional and non-functional requirements.
 Testing is the phase where you find out if the product actually works as per the design, and whether the product fulfills the user stories that have filled your product backlog.

-In other words, testing phase provides you the feedback, which will help you determine if further changes are needed.
-Faster the feedback, it is better for you – why – because by going down the wrong road too far, you risk having to rework more than you originally developed.
+In other words, the testing phase provides you the feedback which will help you determine if further changes are needed.
+Faster feedback is better for you.
+Why?
+Because by going down the wrong road too far, you risk having to rework more than you originally developed.
 In some cases, it may not be possible to fix the defects because the feedback came in two days before your scheduled deployment.
 So, what do you do?
 You push the defects into production, hoping to fix it someday.
 Will defects always get fixed in production?
 You know the answer!

-Continuous Testing is the process in which the code integrations that are built during the Continuous Integration process get sent into a pipeline of various tests (integration, system, performance, regression and user acceptance to name some), and the tests get executed automatically – with zero human involvement.
+Continuous Testing is the process in which the code integrations that are built during the Continuous Integration process get sent into a pipeline of various tests (integration, system, performance, regression, and user acceptance to name a few) and the tests get executed automatically – with zero human involvement.

 Figure 2: Continuous Testing Process

 Whenever developers integrate their code, it runs through the Continuous Integration cycle discussed above.
 If the process is successful, the binary that is built out of the Continuous Integration process will be tested automatically.
-As illustrated in figure 2, the binary is automatically run through integration test.
-If successful, system test follows.
+As illustrated in Figure 2, the binary is automatically run through integration testing.
+If successful, system testing follows.
 If that succeeds, regression testing follows.
 If regression succeeds, automatic user acceptance tests (UAT) are executed.
-Likewise, you can add, delete or modify any tests that you need to this pipeline.
+Likewise, you can add, delete, or modify any tests that you need in this pipeline.